grafana/intro-to-prometheus-breakouts/breakout-2-promql-and-dashboarding-in-grafana.md

 *A PromQL gotcha is if you specify which label you care about in your query (by adding `by (<label>)` to either the numerator or denominator), you need to add the same to the other half of the fraction.*

-It is recommended to always look at error rates by method so you can distinguish which route(s) is failing.
+It is recommended to always sum error rates by method so you can distinguish which route(s) is failing.

 ## Building a RED Dashboard